 Ecology Project International’s (EPI) Teacher Fellowships are eight-day professional development dreams for science teachers, at one of the nonprofit organization’s field sites – Mexico, Costa Rica, and Yellowstone National Park.
 Science teachers will be immersed in conservation science research, building their own data collection skills through monitoring leatherback sea turtle nests at Pacuare Reserve in Costa Rica or assisting Yellowstone biologists with tracking bison movements.
 Our local site staff, field instructors, and science research partners in each location will guide activities to help you generate your own curriculum to build environmental literacy in your classroom.
 EPI’s Teacher Fellows are generously funded by EPI donors, and teachers generally pay between $250-$600, plus airfare.
 Increíble!

 Cornell Lab of Ornithology’s Summer Educator Retreat is a four-day, bird-focused field trip in Ithaca, New York for science educators.
 Been wondering how to incorporate citizen science into your curriculum and classroom?
 You’ll learn that here -- through Cornell’s E-bird program and materials.
-Local ornithologists and educators will lead expert bird walks in the Finger Lakes area and Sapsucker Woods so you can bone up on your bird identification and appreciation (you’ll even receive a pair of high-quality Celestron binoculars to assist with this).
-You will have guided time learning how to use the free online bird resources Cornell Lab of Ornithology offers.
-Grant and sponsor funds cover much of the science teacher professional development workshop, so science teachers pay a modest $495 for the retreat, including lodging and thoughtful meals (plus any travel expenses) – including those fancy binoculars!
+Local ornithologists and educators will lead expert bird walks in the Finger Lakes area and Sapsucker Woods so you can bone up on your bird identification and appreciation.
+You will have guided time learning how to use the free online bird resources Cornell Lab of Ornithology offers, and be able to choose and take home one of four eBird kits.
+Grant and sponsor funds cover much of the science teacher professional development workshop, so science teachers pay a modest $495 for the retreat, 3 credits from Cornell University, and all meals.
+A range of lodging options is available for an additional cost, from shared townhomes on campus to local hotels.

 Fancy a few evenings in the mountains stargazing, using the fancy equipment of a real observatory?
 You’ll get to do just that in one of McDonald Observatory’s three-day Teacher Workshops in the Davis Mountains of West Texas.
 Workshops themes include: Mysteries of the Universe, Elements of the Cosmos, Galaxies and HETDEX, and Explore Our Solar System.
 During the daylight, you’ll work through inquiry-based activities with astronomy educators, and in the evenings…well, you can probably guess.
 Evening observations will include explanations of “how astronomers use research telescopes to explore the Universe and make ground-breaking discoveries.”
 A generously sponsored $100 fee covers your lodging at the Astronomer’s Lodge on Mount Locke, as well as all materials and meals.